 This fact alone puts quite a few holes in the “healthy at any weight” trend that seems to be in vogue.
 While striving for a supermodel body is not what we’re after, paying attention to your body composition and learning ways to maintain it better is still vital.
 This will go a long way in helping you to feel good while staying disease-free.

 The good news is that it’s not as difficult as it might sound.
-While we’ve talked quite a bit about the science linking fat to cancer and unpacked some of the ways of properly identifying it, there’s a common approach to dealing with body fat that involves staying active, eating right, and supplementing as needed.
+While we’ve talked quite a bit about the science linking fat to cancer and unpacked some ways to properly identify it, there’s a common approach to managing body fat that involves staying active, eating right, and supplementing as needed.

-High-intensity cardiovascular exercise is a great place to start in the fitness department, especially if you’re overweight or obese.
-More specifically, high-intensity interval training (HIIT) is said to be the best for shedding excess fat while simultaneously building muscle.
-The interval part refers to alternating exercises that involve differing rates of speed, effort, and muscle group activation.
+High-intensity cardiovascular exercise is a great place to start in fitness, especially if you’re overweight or obese.
+More specifically, high-intensity interval training (HIIT) is considered the best for shedding excess fat while simultaneously building muscle.
+The interval part refers to alternating exercises that involve varying speeds, effort levels, and muscle group activation.

 HIIT works so well for this purpose because it kickstarts the metabolism in just the right way to burn calories from the fat you’re trying to get rid of while supporting the growth of muscle tissue.
-It also helps increase aerobic capacity, or oxygen, while pushing the heart muscle to work harder.
+It also helps increase aerobic capacity (oxygen use) while pushing the heart muscle to work harder.
 Over time, this naturally improves body composition.

-Studies have found that HIIT, also known as high-intensity intermittent exercise (HIIE), is the most effective exercise method if you’re trying to reduce subcutaneous and abdominal fat.
+Studies have found that HIIT, also known as high-intensity interval training (HIIT), is the most effective exercise method for reducing subcutaneous and abdominal fat.
 It also significantly lowers insulin resistance – which is great for hormone balance – while enhancing skeletal muscle fat oxidation and improving glucose tolerance.13

 But even the most aggressive HIIT approach is useless without a healthy diet.
-What you eat and when you eat it is the number one factor that influences your body composition, followed closely by physical activity.
+What you eat and when you eat it are the number one factors that influence your body composition, followed closely by physical activity.
 Together, proper nutrition and intense exercise represent a one-two punch against cancer-causing fat.
 But it all starts with diet.

-“Eating right” is subjective, as dietary needs tend to vary from person to person based on factors like individual metabolic rate, physical proportionality, age, and gender.
+“Eating right” is subjective, as dietary needs vary from person to person based on factors such as metabolic rate, body proportions, age, and gender.
 But there are some standard guidelines that nearly everyone can benefit from, including avoiding processed sugars and refined grains.

 The latest research also suggests that healthy fats, including saturated and monounsaturated varieties derived from pastured animals and tropical plants, should comprise a bulk of one’s diet.
 Moderate amounts of high-quality protein and fresh, organically-grown vegetables should follow this.
 Limiting food consumption to a strict eight-hour window, also known as intermittent fasting, is further beneficial in helping to trim down those extra pounds.14